thunderbird/thunderbird-android/docs/architecture/repository-pattern.md

         accountId: AccountId,
     ): Outcome<Unit, FolderError>
 }

-interface FolderRepository :
-    FolderQueryRepository,
-    RemoteFolderRepository,
-    FolderPushTrackingRepository,
-    FolderSettingsRepository
 ```

 In `FolderCriteria`, `UnifiedInboxFilter.ANY` means that the query does not filter on unified inbox inclusion.
 The
 criteria contains filters only.
 Scope identifiers such as `AccountId` and `FolderId` remain explicit parameters rather
 than becoming part of the criteria.

-For example, a screen that renders folder preferences depends only on `FolderSettingsRepository`, not on
+For example, a screen that renders folder preferences depends only on `FolderSettingsRepository`.
+The implementation
-`FolderRepository`.
-The implementation may use any storage technology, as long as it maintains the contract.
+may use any storage technology, as long as it maintains the contract.

 ## Testing repository consumers